janschupke/nerdboard/src/components/dragboard/README.md

   updateTile: (id: string, updates: Partial<DashboardTile>) => void;
   moveTile: (tileId: string, newPosition: { x: number; y: number }) => void;
   reorderTiles: (tiles: DashboardTile[]) => void;
+  /** If false, disables drag-and-drop for tiles */ movementEnabled?: boolean;
+  /** If false, disables remove (X) button for tiles */ removable?: boolean;
+  /** Current row count (for dynamic extension/reduction) */
+  rows: number;
 }
 ```

+---

+## Feature Behaviors & Config Options

+### Consolidation

+- If `consolidation` is true (default), tiles are always packed from the top-left, with no gaps.
+Any add, move, or remove will trigger automatic consolidation.
+- If false, tiles can be placed freely and will not be automatically rearranged.

+### Dynamic Row Extension & Reduction

+- If `dynamicExtensions` is true (default), the board will automatically add rows if a tile is added or moved and would not fit in the current grid.
+- If false, adding or moving a tile that would not fit throws an error.
+- Rows are only extended after a tile is actually added or moved (never during drag preview).
+- After a tile is removed or moved, if there are empty rows at the bottom (above the default row count), the board will shrink to the highest occupied row, but never below the default.
+- If consolidation is off and there are tiles on non-contiguous rows, rows are only reduced if there are no tiles in the highest row(s).

+### Drag Out of Bounds

+- If `allowDragOutOfBounds` is false (default), dragging a tile out of bounds will return it to its original position.
+- If true, dragging a tile out of bounds will remove it from the board.

+### Movement & Removability

+- If `movementEnabled` is false, drag-and-drop is disabled for all tiles.
+- If `removable` is false, the X (remove) button is hidden and tiles cannot be removed via UI.

 ---